Jun-del/TalentLabs/astro-blog-web-dev/src/pages/posts/post-5.md

 ---

-### Functions (Reusable blocks of code, can be called multiple times, hoisted to the top of the file)
+### [Functions](https://javascript.info/function-basics): Reusable blocks of code, can be called multiple times, hoisted to the top of the file

 ```js
 // Function declaration (function keyword, name, parameters, body)